ARTICLE

 In 2020, while weathering the storm that COVID-19 brought to all our lives, I spent a few months exploring the northern part of Vancouver Island, British Columbia.
 It is there, after spending several days in Cape Scott Provincial Park, an incredible but remote area on the shores of the Pacific Ocean, that it occurred to me that had a severe weather (winter storms along the west coast of Vancouver Island are no joke) warning or worse, a Tsunami warning after a distant earthquake, been issued I would not have had a clue.

-And this is despite having one of the latest iPhones, a marine VHF radio, a GMRS radio, both with weather alerts monitoring, two 2M/60cm amateur radios and my beloved Garmin InReach with me.
+And this is despite having one of the latest iPhones, a marine VHF radio, a GMRS radio, both with weather alerts monitoring, two 2M/60cm amateur radios and my beloved Garmin inReach with me.

 You see, communication over FM radios is unreliable in mountainous regions and the terrain, while spectacular, proved to be a significant obstacle to the reliable reception of weather radio broadcasts.
 And without cellular phone service, I would never receive a wireless alert.
 While I have complete confidence in the ability of my Garmin InReach to summon help and save my life (or that of another person) in an emergency, my satellite link to the world couldn’t warn me to seek safety.

-So, when I returned to civilization in search of groceries and a hot shower, I began to look for a solution that would have allowed me to know of severe weather, a Tsunami or other safety risk using my Garmin InReach or another similar device.
+So, when I returned to civilization in search of groceries and a hot shower, I began to look for a solution that would have allowed me to know of severe weather, a Tsunami or other safety risk using my Garmin inReach or another similar device.
 To my amazement, I couldn’t find a solution to my problem.

 A few weeks later, I learned that friends of mine had a similar experience; while camping in Utah, a Good Samaritan visited their camp well after midnight because he had received a Flash Flood Warning alert from the National Weather Service.
 Knowing the area and that it was likely that people would be dispersed camping in this remote area, he thought he should check the area and alert them to the impending life-threatening event.
 A stranger had, at best, saved them from an eventful and unpleasant departure from camp in the middle of the night, or at worst, saved my friends from losing their trucks, equipment or possibly their lives.

-When I heard about their experience, I asked them if they had their Garmin InReach.
-Not only did they have theirs (“Of course, I would never venture in a remote area without it” was the answer), there were multiple personal satellite communicators and one satellite phone amongst the group that trip.
+When I heard about their experience, I asked them if they had their Garmin inReach.
+Not only did they have theirs (“Of course, I would never venture in a remote area without it” was the answer), there were multiple ZOLEOs and inReaches and one satellite phone amongst the group that trip.

 Unfortunately, none of them could have provided a warning of a life-threatening risk … until now.

-As incredible of an achievement as it is always to have a reliable communication link using a constellation of satellites orbiting the earth and the ability to reach qualified specialists who can arrange a rescue 24 hours a day and 365 days a year, none of our friends or family are watching our location and monitoring severe weather or other risks to my safety so they could alert us to them.
+As incredible of an achievement as it is always to have a reliable communication link using a constellation of satellites orbiting the earth and the ability to reach qualified specialists who can arrange a rescue 24 hours a day and 365 days a year, none of our friends or family are watching our location and monitoring severe weather or other risks to your safety so they could alert us to them.

 But our team at Adiona Alert can, and we would be honoured to do so for you.